brok3nwir3/WebLearning/Assignments/wk2/wk2_instructions.md

 ## AWS

 ### IAM Policy Update (Add EC2 Read)
-- Search "IAM" in the AWS console (top of screen).
+- Search 'IAM' in the AWS console (top of screen).
 - Click the 'Policies' tab (left side of screen).
 - Search for 'ReadOnlyAdmin' and click the policy.
 - Click the 'JSON' button.